- A gunman shot and injured two Gainesville Police officers before being fatally shot on East University Avenue on Wednesday morning.

 The Florida Department of Law Enforcement is conducting the investigation because of the officer-involved shooting.

-Moya said GPD believes the deceased gunman parked behind KFC, walked to Imeca Lumber & Hardware where he shot the victim and walked back to his car to leave.
+Moya said GPD believes the deceased gunman parked behind KFC, walked to Imeca Lumber & Hardware, where he shot the victim and walked back to his car to leave.
 That’s where officers encountered him exiting the parking lot.

 “I do want to thank our public,” Moya said.
 “I understand this was very, very chaotic, and people going to school and work, and we’ve interrupted all of it.
-So I apologize, but I’m also grateful that people have showed the patience as we deal with this extremely large and complex scene.”
+So I apologize, but I’m also grateful that people have shown the patience as we deal with this extremely large and complex scene.”

 Moya assured residents that the surrounding neighborhoods are safe and the incident, which he and elected officials called an anomaly, was over.